suodrazah/kiosk/README.md

   * This still means that if you provide a page with access to the wider web, shenanigans could be had.
   * The local deployment includes wordpress and is useful for deploying your own kiosk.
 * **Join the configured ZeroTier network and remtoely managed internet connected machine.**
+* Highly recommend using VP9 codec in order to utilise RPi hardware acceleration.

 ## Deployment:
 * **This will bring up a local or web kiosk**